 Jogen Salzberg, Zen Priest

-Adam Jogen Salzberg began practicing Zen meditation in 2000 and entered full-time residential training at Great Vow Monastery in 2003.
+Adam Jogen Salzberg began practicing Zen meditation in 2000 and began full-time residential training at Great Vow Monastery in 2003.
 Jogen took novice Priest ordination in 2006 and was made a Zen Priest and Dharma Holder by Chozen Bays, Roshi and Zen Teacher Hogen Bays in 2012.
-He has sat over a 100 week-long sesshin and has taught meditation at Reed College in Portland since 2006.
+He has taught meditation at Reed College in Portland since 2006.
 He currently serves as Director of Training at the monastery.
-In his free time he likes to paint pictures and gawk at wild mushrooms .
-Jogen’s dream is to bring together the koan practice tradition of Japan and China with the Great Perfection teachings of India and Tibet.
+In his free time he likes to paint pictures and write poems.
+View his work here

 Kim Hoben Hansen, Dharma Holder

 Kim Hoben Hansen is a lay teacher.
 He leads the North Shore Zendo (www.northshorezen.org) in Vancouver, Canada.
 He began formal zen practice in 1995 and has trained with Chozen roshi and Hogen roshi since 1996.
 They named him as a Dharma Holder in 2011.
 Hoben practices law as a tax litigator.
 He is married and has three grown daughters.